haidang17-IA/top10-owasp-blog/_posts/2025-07-10-Broken-Authentication.md

 </div>

----

 The password reset process poses an authentication vulnerability if an application uses a weak password recovery mechanism such as easy security questions, no CAPTCHAs, or password reset e-mails with overly long or no timeouts.

-If the password recovery functionality is flawed, attackers can potentially use brute-force techniques or access to other compromised accounts to gain access to user accounts
+If the password recovery functionality is flawed, attackers can potentially use brute-force techniques or access to other compromised accounts to gain access to user accounts.